What are the needs?

 The conflict in Mali has compounded an ongoing food and nutrition crisis which affects the entire Sahel region.
 The quick succession of food crises has significantly eroded the resilience of the poorest families who have limited access to basic social services such as health care.

 An estimated 2.6 million Malians are at risk of food insecurity in 2015 and half a million children under five are expected to suffer from acute malnutrition.
 The food crisis affects the whole country.
 It affects more people in the south as 87% of the population lives there, but it affects populations more severely in the conflict-ridden north where 3 out of every 4 households are food insecure.
 In 2014, Mali was also faced with the challenge of limiting the spread of the Ebola outbreak in West Africa.

 How are we helping?

 The European Commission’s Humanitarian Aid and Civil Protection department (ECHO) contributed to the scaling up of nutrition care for severely malnourished children in 2013.
 The Commission also funded food assistance for hundreds of thousands of food insecure people during the severest food shortage period of the year.
-ECHO made significant contributions to guarantee free quality health care in northern Mali where partners were also quick to respond to outbreaks of cholera and measles.
+The European Commission made significant contributions to guarantee free quality health care in northern Mali where partners were also quick to respond to outbreaks of cholera and measles.

-Assistance to internally displaced people and people affected by the conflict included psycho-social support, information about humanitarian aid and principles, and education about the dangers of mines and unexploded remnants of war.
+Assistance to internally displaced people and people affected by the conflict included psycho-social support, information activities about humanitarian aid and principles, and education about the dangers of mines and unexploded remnants of war.
 The EU financed the 'Back to School' campaign aimed at providing quality education in a safe environment for 200 000 children in the northern regions of Gao, Kidal and Timbuktu.